 NLCA must give names, addresses, and phone numbers of secondary students to military recruiters per the Elementary and Secondary Education Act's "No Child Left Behind Act" (section 9528).
-Under existing privacy laws, parents/guardians may request to the school - in writing by the first day of school - that their child's information not be given to the military recruiters.
+Under existing privacy laws, parents may request of the school - in writing by the first day of school - that their child's information not be given to the military recruiters.